yuzawa-san/googolplex-theater/README.md

 ```
 will run the application with default settings.

+To provide resiliency, it is recommended to run the application as a daemon.
+See service descriptor files for [upstart](daemon/googolplex-theater.conf), [systemd](daemon/googolplex-theater.service), [launchd](daemon/com.jyuzawa.googolplex-theater.plist).
+They should work with minor modifications.
+Please refer to their respective installation guides to enable on your system.

 ### Case Study: Grafana Dashboards

 The maintainer has used this to show statistics dashboards in an software engineering context.